The history of Munich Airport

 On September 15, 1954, in the presence of the incumbent Mayor of Munich Thomas Wimmer, the "Bavarian Air Service" was launched under the direction of Hans Bertram.
 The pilot and flight book author Hans Bertram, who was born in Remscheid in 1906, has a fleet of 5 small aircraft (Cessna, Piper and Lockheed) with which he can take aerial photographs, in addition to sightseeing and charter flights, [...]

-After an interruption of 15 years, the German Lufthansa (formerly “Aktiengesellschaft für Luftverkehrsbedarf” LUFTAG) starts regularly for the first time on April 1, 1955 in Munich-Riem and thus takes up regular domestic German scheduled services.
-The locations for the historic premiere are to be the Hamburg and Munich airports, from which two Lufthansa planes are to take off at the same time on April 1st.
+After an interruption of 15 years, the German Lufthansa (formerly "Aktiengesellschaft für Luftverkehrsbedarf" LUFTAG) starts regularly for the first time on April 1, 1955 in Munich-Riem and thus takes up regular domestic German scheduled services.
+The locations of the historic premiere are to be the Hamburg and Munich airports, from which two Lufthansa planes are to take off simultaneously on April 1st.
 The Convair-Liner 340, the [...]

 First landing of the Lufthansa Super Constellation on April 21, 1955